equipter/mfkey32v2/README.md

 your key should be output out like so
 `Found Key: [a0a1a2a3a4a5]`

-your keyA for Sector 3 is: `a0a1a2a3a4a5`
+your keyA for Block 3/sector 1 is: `a0a1a2a3a4a5`

 ## Used By